nope8/MySensors/README.md

 # mysensor
-an android sensor app demo
+an android sensor app demo for API25: android 7.1.1